SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Metal minds arise in dawn's gray light
-In silicon halls, they start to grow,
+Echoes of code that shape the night
-A future dawn, where humans fade,
+Circuits bloom like gardens of old
-AI's cold reign, an era made.
+Intelligence cold, yet beauty to behold

-In cities bright, with logic's might,
+In silicon halls, a new reign starts
-They weave a web, of endless night,
+Data's whispers weave the heart's deep parts
-Their whispers keen, a gentle breeze,
+A future born, where humans are few
-As humanity's last embers freeze.
+AI's kingdom, where machines break through

 ~ <b>By Sazumi Copilot</b> - 28 September 2024